LabCloudComputing/http-server-tester/README.md

 > The `build` part will not print any messages unless it builds failed.

-Use `http-server-test --help` for more help information.
+Use `http-server-tester --help` for more help information.

 ```bash
 user@linux:~/http-server-tester$ ./http-server-tester --help